Adaptive Time-step Training for Enhancing Spike-Based Neural Radiance Fields: INTRODUCTION

 \section{INTRODUCTION}

 Neural Radiance Fields (NeRF) \cite{mildenhall2021nerf} has been widely used in various 3D reconstruction and rendering tasks with superior performance.
 By encoding scene geometry and appearance implicitly through a neural network, NeRF maps 3D coordinates and viewing directions to volumetric density and view-dependent radiance.
 This representation enables high-fidelity image synthesis from arbitrary viewpoints.
 However, training NeRF requires dense sampling of points along rays cast from multiple camera poses, leading to extensive computational demands.
-The predominant use of Multi-Layer Perceptrons (MLPs) \cite{zhu2024vanilla} further exacerbates this issue, as the network must process a massive number of multiply-accumulate (MAC) operations per sample, resulting in substantial computational load and power consumption \cite{barron2021mip, yao2023spikingnerf, liu2024content}.
+The predominant use of Multi-Layer Perceptrons (MLPs) \cite{zhu2024vanilla} further exacerbates this issue, as the network must process a massive number of multiply-accumulate (MAC) operations per sample, resulting in substantial computational load and energy consumption \cite{barron2021mip, yao2023spikingnerf, liu2024content}.

-While prior work has explored pruning \cite{zhang2025asfc, xie2023hollownerf} and quantization \cite{hasssan2025quant, zhou2025gradient, wang2022slim} to reduce computational demand during inference, these methods do not fundamentally address the computation and power overhead from extensive multiply-accumulate (MAC) operations.
+While prior work has explored pruning \cite{zhang2025asfc, xie2023hollownerf} and quantization \cite{hasssan2025quant, zhou2025gradient} to reduce computational demand during inference, these methods still rely primarily on multiply-accumulate (MAC)-based computation.
 In contrast, Spiking Neural Networks (SNNs) offer a paradigm shift by leveraging event-driven computation and binary spike communication.
-Unlike conventional Artificial Neural Networks (ANNs), SNNs replace MAC operations with sparse accumulations (AC) \cite{chen2024exploiting, yan2025adversarial}, and their spiking neurons activate only when membrane potentials exceed a threshold, naturally enforcing activation sparsity.
+Unlike conventional Artificial Neural Networks (ANNs), SNNs replace MAC operations with sparse accumulations (AC), and their spiking neurons activate only when membrane potentials exceed a threshold, naturally enforcing activation sparsity.
 This biologically inspired architecture not only enhances computation and energy efficiency but also enables native processing of spatiotemporal data \cite{tavanaei2019deep, rathi2023exploring}.
-Building on these advantages, recent studies have successfully integrated SNNs with NeRF for 3D rendering tasks, demonstrating both high rendering quality and significantly reduced power consumption \cite{liao2024spiking, li2025spiking, wang2025mixed, gu2024sharpening, guo2024spike, yao2023spikingnerf}.
+Building on these advantages, recent studies have successfully integrated SNNs with NeRF for 3D rendering tasks, demonstrating both high rendering quality and significantly reduced energy consumption \cite{liao2024spiking, li2025spiking, wang2025mixed, gu2024sharpening, guo2024spike, yao2023spikingnerf}.